 “Compelling state interest” is code language.
 That phrase was used in prior iniquitous rulings of the US Supreme Court to declare what each state is “allowed” to care about.
 The Florida Legislature is groveling to SCOTUS here that we are only caring about what they say we can care about.
 By using their lingo, our Florida Legislature is "going along to get along" with SCOTUS’s list of “compelling state interests.”
 They are legitimizing wicked SCOTUS rulings.
 They are bowing to the self-proclaimed judicial supremacy of the black-robed federal beast.
 They dare not dispute SCOTUS's declaration that states have no legal right to keep babies alive in the first half of pregnancy.
 Either Florida lawmakers really are cowards, or else they are truly not interested in protecting the lives of unborn children who cannot yet feel pain.

 The bill further assures us that Florida’s “interest” in protecting children who feel pain has nothing to do with its other “interest” in protecting children who are viable outside of the womb.
-Florida lawmakers would not make any assurances if they were “interested” in being obedient to God by protecting all His image-bearers from murder.
-But obviously, they are not.
+Florida pro-life lawmakers feel they have to say this because they already passed a regulation about protecting babies from viability and they do not want that to conflict with this new regulation they are attempting to pass.
+AAFL would exhort our legislators to make no such assurances if they are “interested” in being obedient to God by protecting all His image-bearers from murder.

 “WHEREAS, an unborn child reacts to touch by 8 weeks probable gestational age,” [6 weeks from fertilization]

-Why even mention this since the bill has not the slightest intention of protecting a 6-8 week old child?
+Why does the bill even mention this since the bill has not the slightest intention of protecting a 6-8 week old child?

 “WHEREAS, pain receptors are present throughout an unborn child's entire body no later than 16 weeks after probable gestational age,”